Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 Queen Anne's Lace is named for one of the queens of England, but it is not known which Queen Anne.
 It could either be Queen Anne of Great Britain (1665 – 1714) or her grandmother, Anne of Denmark (1574 – 1619) wife of King James I of Great Britain.
 The plants were named after one of the queens because the flowers resemble the lace worn by women of the time.

 Other common names are wild carrot, bird's nest, and bishop's lace.

 Queen Anne’s Lace is related to carrots, but is not the ancestor of the domesticated carrots that we eat as some sources claim.
 Garden carrots are actually a cultivar of a sub-species, Daucus carota subsp.
 Sativus.
 Queen Anne’s Lace roots are edible and taste of carrots, but they are much smaller and skinnier.
 The roots are usually consumed when they are young, during the first year of the plant’s life.
 After that, it becomes very woody and tasteless.
 The long taproot enables the plant to tolerate periods of dryness.

-Queen Anne's Lace is a biennial.
+Queen Anne’s Lace is a biennial.
 It lives for two years.
 The first year, the plant develops a rosette of leaves.
-After dying to the ground in the winter, the plants sends up leaves in the spring on stems that reach 1 to 2 feet in height.
+After dying to the ground in the winter, the plants send up leaves in the spring on stems that reach 1 to 2 feet in height.
 The plants flower in the late summer.
-The white lacy flowers are actually made of many tiny white flowers in an umbrel shape.
+The white lacy flowers are actually made of many tiny white flowers in an umbel shape.
 In the center you will see a single reddish or purple flower.
-In folklore, center flower was said to represent a drop of blood when the queen pricked her finger while making lace.
+In folklore, the center flower was said to represent a drop of blood resulting from the queen pricking her finger while making lace.